AppPorter/AppPorter/README.md

 ![Screenshot 1](/public/Screenshot1.png)
 ![Screenshot 2](/public/Screenshot2.png)
+_v0.1.0 Screenshot.
+AppPorter has changed a lot since this version_

 AppPorter is a desktop application designed to simplify the installation and management of portable software (ZIP-packaged applications).